typoman/fontgadgets/README.md

 cd fontgadgets
 pip3 install -e .
 ```
-## Usage: Adding Your Own Extensions
+## Adding Your Own Extensions
 You can easily add your own methods to `defcon` and `FontParts` objects using the decorators provided by FontGadgets.
 The first argument of your function should always be an instance of the object you intend to modify (e.g., `font`, `glyph`).
 ### Available Decorators
 *   `@font_method`: Adds a regular method to a class.
 *   `@font_property`: Adds a read-only dynamic attribute (a property) to a class.
 *   `@font_property_setter`: Adds a setter for an existing property.
 *   `@font_cached_method`: Adds a method whose results are cached.
-The cache is invalidated based on specific "destructive notifications" you provide.
+The cache is invalidated based on the destructive notifications which belong to the object you add the method to.
+For example for finding the glyph object destructive notifications you can run `help(defcon.Glyph)`.
 *   `@font_cached_property`: Adds a cached property.
+You also need to pass the destructive notificationts list as the argument of the decorator just like the `font_cached_method`.
 ### Examples
 #### Adding a Dynamic Attribute
 Here's how to add an `isComposite` property to a glyph object, which will be `True` if the glyph is a composite.